 My Approach to Helping

-I understand how certain issues like addiction plague your daily life and those you care about.
+I understand how certain issues such as addiction plague your daily life and those you care about.
 I provide strategies and techniques in a safe, judgment-free atmosphere where together we discuss your challenges and how to overcome them.